Insect-based pet food: Challenges and safety concerns

 In spite of all the advantages that insect protein are provided, there are some potential challenges caused by production and safety concerns.

 Mass production in the insect industry is a concern due to a lack of technology and funds to efficiently harvest, and produce insects.
 The machinery would have to house proper enclosure for each life cycle of the insect as well as the temperature control as that is key for insect development.

-The industry also has to consider the shelf life of insects in companion animal products as that some can have food safety concerns.
-Insects have the capability of accumulating potential hazards, such as contaminants, pathogens, the concentration of heavy metals, allergens, and pesticides etc.
+The industry also has to consider the shelf life of insects in companion animal products as some can have food safety concerns.
+Insects have the capability of accumulating potential hazards, such as contaminants, pathogens, heavy metals, allergens, and pesticides etc.

-Table below combined the data from two studies published in Comprehensive Reviews in Food Science and Food Safety, and summarized the potential hazards of the top five insect species consumed by humans.
+The table below combines the data from two studies and summarizes the potential hazards of the top five insect species consumed by humans.

-Hazards in insects that are shown above can be controlled by various ways.
-Allergic hazard can be labelled on the package to avoid consumed by the allergy susceptible consumers.
-Selective farming can be used to minimize chemical hazard, whereas microbial and parasitical hazard can be controlled by cooking processes.
+These hazards in insects can be controlled in various ways.
+Allergic hazards can be labelled on the packaging to avoid consumption by susceptible consumers.
+Selective farming can be used to minimize chemical hazards, whereas microbial and parasitical hazards can be controlled by cooking processes.

 Insect-based pet food products on the market

 As of August 5, 2021, AAFCO (Association of American Feed Control Officials) has voted to include adult dogs in the ingredient definition for whole dried black soldier fly larvae and black soldier fly larvae meal.
 This approval allows for the sale of BSF based dog food and treats in the United States.
-A number of pet food providers are now developing complete diets and treats using BSF in the US and Canada.
-HOPE Pet Food is one example.
+As of June 2023, according to a review of the market by leading BSF producer Protix there are over 43 brands worldwide marketing insect-based pet foods.
+35 of these are in Europe.
+An example of a European brand developing complete dog and cat diets and treats using BSF in European, Asian and North American markets is YORA, another example of a brand making BSF treats in the US and Canada is ALT-PRO Advantage (formerly known as HOPE Pet Food).